ava-labs/avalanchego/tests/fixture/testnet/local/README.md

 )
 ```

-Further examples of use code-based usage are located in the [e2e
+Further examples of code-based usage are located in the [e2e
 tests](../../../e2e/e2e_test.go).

 ## Networking configuration